(An abbreviated excerpt from Flyfisher’s Guide to North Carolina & Georgia)

-For GPS coordinates to access points and detailed maps of all North Carolina’s and Georgia’s best trout water, check out “Flyfishers Guide to North Carolina & Georgia.”
-It is available at fly shops, on Amazon, and signed copies are available from the author by emailing [email protected].
+For GPS coordinates to the French Broad River and other access points and detailed maps of all the region’s best trout water, check out “Flyfishers Guide to North Carolina & Georgia.”
+It is available on Amazon or by emailing the author at [email protected]